-The County's Homeless Services staff regularly attend meetings of the full Homeless Services Oversight Council (HSOC) to discuss ongoing housing issues and needs of persons experiencing homelessness within the community.
+The County's Homeless Services staff regularly attend meetings of the full Homeless Services Oversight Council (HSOC) as well as the HSOC's Housing Committee to discuss ongoing housing issues and needs of persons experiencing homelessness within the community.
 The HSOC serves as the governing body for the Continuum of Care (CoC) program.
 The following efforts are ongoing to address the needs of homeless individuals and families: